ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 \* Fixes for stable releases do not fit otherwise good development practice.
 Calculation wrt. tech debt eg. refactoring is often different.
-Don’t even need to clean up skeleton code.
+Don't even need to clean up skeleton code.
 Minimal change is key.

-\* We’re often upstreams’ biggest consumers.
-Just because upstream released it doesn’t mean it’s good.
+\* We're often upstreams' biggest consumers.
+Just because upstream released it doesn't mean it's good.
 They vary enormously in quality.
 Selection bias: they shipped bugs.
 Fixes should be well tested.
-Let’s not let our users be guinea pigs.
+Let's not let our users be guinea pigs.

-\* Landing new changes we’ve just written simultaneously in development and stable releases is especially dangerous as the assumption that fixes have had real world testing fails.
+\* Landing new changes we've just written simultaneously in development and stable releases is especially dangerous as the assumption that fixes have had real world testing fails.